 *If you do not meet the eligibility criteria, or your application is incomplete, it will not be reviewed*

 The CaRSIP application is now closed.
 CaRSIP will re-open and applications will be available December 17, 2017 for the 2018 cohort and can be accessed here.

 We only consider applications that are submitted electronically from this website.

 Applicants will need to turn in their unofficial transcripts, along with a statement, and two letters of recommendation submitted on the applicant's behalf by individuals that can speak to their research experience.

-The program will run for a ten-week period in the summer (May 30 - August 4).
+The program will run for a ten-week period in summer 2017 (May 30 - August 4).
 Students selected are matched with an appropriate U-M faculty.
 Interns are paid a stipend of $5,500 and are responsible for their own housing and travel arrangements.

 Interns work directly in a cancer laboratory setting.
 Program mentors give presentations on their work in cancer every other week at an informal luncheon that interns are required to attend.
 At the end of the internship program, each intern will be asked to give a short presentation on their work.